• Home

 Ames, Kenneth L. Death in the Dining Room & Other Tales of Victorian Culture.
 Philadelphia, PA: Temple University Press, 1992.

-Filed Under: Architecture, Home Life, Interior Design 4 Comments
+Filed Under: Architecture, Home Life, In & Around New England, Interior Design 4 Comments

 <- 3 AMAZING VINTAGE GREEN JELL-O DISHES